|

 as an honorary member of the Union, permitting them to send

-delegates and ambassadors to major functions (even though these
+delegates to the Assembly and ambassadors to Union functions (even though these

-delegates have no authority).
+delegates have no real authority).
 Skilled craftsmen, the Delrias contribute

 quality production infrastructure to the war effort,